OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Passionfruit

-[Passionfruit](https://github.com/chaitin/passionfruit/ "Passionfruit") is an iOS app blackbox assessment tool that is using the Frida server on the iOS device and visualizes many standard tasks via Vue.js.
+[Passionfruit](https://github.com/chaitin/passionfruit/ "Passionfruit") is an iOS app blackbox assessment tool that is using the Frida server on the iOS device and visualizes many standard app data via Vue.js-based GUI.
 It can be installed with npm.

 ```shell
 $ npm install -g passionfruit